Geopolitics

 Meet James

-James Patton Rogers is the Executive Director of the Brooks Tech Policy Institute at Cornell University.
-An expert on international security policy, geopolitics, and disruptive technologies, he is regarded as “one of the world’s leading experts on drone warfare”, advising the United Nations and NATO on the threats posed by the global proliferation of high-tech weapons systems.
+James Patton Rogers examines how technological change shapes power, conflict, and international security.
+He is Lecturer in Security and Technology within the Department of War Studies at Kings College London, where he leads the Crossroads of War project ($1.5m) funded by the Andrew Carnegie Foundation.
+Regarded as “one of the world’s leading experts on drone warfare”, he advises the United Nations and NATO on the threats posed by the global proliferation of high-tech autonomous and remotely controlled weapons systems.
 James regularly writes for the Washington Post, TIME, and the Bulletin of the Atomic Scientists and has previously worked with the BBC, Netflix, History Channel, and CNN (among others).
-He is the author of two books and is currently writing ‘Drones What You Need to Know’ (with Sarah Kreps) for Oxford University Press and his first non-fiction trade book, ‘War Path: The Rise of Drones and Lethal Autonomous Weapons’ for Bonnier.
+He is currently writing his fifth book, ‘War Path: The Rise of Drones and Lethal Autonomous Weapons’ (Non-Fiction Trade, Bonnier).

 Praise for James Patton Rogers